 AP and IB Exams

 In late summer, Northwestern posts AP and IB credit to the academic records of entering students.
 You may view your AP and IB credit by accessing your academic records using CAESAR.
+For more information on the credit process, including how to submit your scores, see the Registrar's test credit webpage.

 Credit transfer rules